QuestCode/thema-2.1-slm/Leertaken/SLM2/Service Structure Document.md

 Answer key questions about the organizational strategy and objectives for implementing service-based management.

+This section should capture key objectives, limitations, assumptions, and requirements of the organization on the way that services are defined,

+- Service scope, descibe level of detail of service documentation (which determines the level of reporting, cost analysis, and charges)
+- Financial implications, organizational limitations or requirements of how services can be defined
+- Cost of accounting, with al service decicions - from metrics and reporting to cost and chargeback - there is a cost of reporting
+- Service measurement and reporting, how to report in a meaningful way (tools and processes in place to support this)
+- Budgets and funding, does the organization plan to invest in developing a programme or in supporting efforts in a business in a usual manner?
+- How many services, services that will be implemented in the near and long term
+- Customer incentives, behaviours that need to be changed (through charging models, service design, etc.) - such as influencing employees to use more self-service tools rather than call the (costly) helpdesk with simple questions

 ### Service provider

 The service provider supports the services that are in scope, and defines who they are, what they are responsible for, interactions, work methods, and structure.

 ### Customer